Meritocra/coroot-mcp/README.md

 ## Using with Toolhive (example)

+[Toolhive](https://github.com/stacklok/toolhive) is a multi-server MCP manager that can run in your cluster or on the desktop.

 1. Build and run the server (locally or in a container).
 2. Ensure `mcp.json` is accessible to Toolhive (either via local file path or by copying its contents into Toolhive’s MCP configuration).
 3. In Toolhive, add a new MCP server and point it at: